 Climate Adaptation Overview

-Climate change is already affecting all of us, but our Bridport community has many opportunities to increase local food production and adapt to the problems that climate change will bring.
+Climate change is already affecting all of us, but our Bridport community has many opportunities to reduce our emissions and waste, and increase our resilience and adapt to the challenges that climate change will bring.
+For example, there are simple steps we can take regarding food, home energy, transport, emergency preparations and supporting local initiatives: for a summary of what you can do, click here.
 This section provides an overview on these topics: for info and advice for specific groups, click on one of these links:

 The scale of the climate crisis has led UK Government, Dorset Council, and Bridport Town Council to declare a Climate Emergency.
 We can already see that weather patterns are becoming more volatile and extreme: one impact of this trend is our food security.

 Food security means reliable access to enough affordable, healthy food.
 Climate change is already impacting food supplies, and is forecast to create much greater disruption in the years ahead, both in the UK and across the world.
 This is likely to mean that some foods, including staple crops like wheat, are in short supply and rise steeply in price.
 However, future weather patterns in the UK bring opportunities as well as threats.
 With adaptive cultivation methods, changes in crops, and support from consumers, the Bridport community and the UK generally could increase its food security and reduce its vulnerability to imported supplies.

 Seeding our Future has commissioned research to explore these issues.
 One aim of the research is to support Seeding our Future’s pilot work on these issues in the Bridport community (see more information here).
 While the research focuses on South West England, many of its conclusions can be extended to other parts of the UK.
 The report covers four main topics:

 - Which locally grown foods are most at risk in the future from climate change

 - What adaptive cultivation practices could help, for anyone from an allotment holder to a large-scale farmer